-Las Vegas as a travel destination as a whole is certainly NOT overrated.
-There is a reason over 40 million people visited in 2023 alone, many making the trip multiple times.
+Las Vegas as a travel destination is’nt overrated.
+There’s a reason over 41 million people visited in 2024 alone, many making multiple visits.

-Vegas is heaven on earth, a place where societal norms back home simply don’t apply.
+Vegas is heaven on earth, a place where societal norms back home don’t apply.

 Overrated “Stuff” In Las Vegas

-The Deuce Bus: Commonly used by tourists to travel up and down the Las Vegas Strip and to Fremont Street, the Deuce may be cheap ($8 for 24 hours) but its value is overblown.
+The Deuce Bus: Running up and down the Strip to Fremont Street, the Deuce may be cheap ($8 for 24 hours), but its value is overblown.

 At peak times, the bus is jam-packed, hotter than Hades, and slow.

-If you’re riding from Mandalay Bay to Fremont Street, you will endure 22 stops.
-22!
-Don’t waste your vacation crammed into a bus, take an Uber.
+If you’re riding from Mandalay Bay to Fremont Street, you’ll endure roughly 20 stops.
+20!
+Don’t waste your vacation crammed into a bus; take an Uber.

 Penny Slot Machines: While penny slots dominate casino floors, they’re tighter than their larger denomination peers.

-In 2023, penny slots held as profit 9.67% of every bet made in Nevada compared to a more reasonable 7.99% hold if you were to denom up to a quarter machine.
+In 2024, penny slots held 9.36% as profit of every bet made in Nevada, compared to a more reasonable 8.01% hold if you were to denominate up to a quarter machine.

 If you’re making a big bet on the penny machines, try your luck on a larger denomination without increasing your wager.